Decoupling Reasoning and Confidence: Resurrecting Calibration in Reinforcement Learning from Verifiable Rewards: Experiments

 \subsection{Detailed Analysis}

 \textbf{DCPO enables stable optimization dynamics.} To analyze how different calibration strategies affect optimization behavior, we track the $\ell_2$ norm of policy gradients in training.
 Figure~\ref{grad-norm} compares the gradient norm trajectories of GRPO, RLCR, DCPO-I, and DCPO.
-In particular, instance-level calibration methods, such as RLCR and DCPO-I, exhibit pronounced gradient norm fluctuations with frequent spikes across training steps, indicating high-variance and unstable optimization.
-In contrast, DCPO maintains a markedly smoother and more stable gradient norm profile throughout training, which demonstrates that DCPO achieves more stable optimization dynamics.
+In particular, instance-level calibration methods, such as RLCR and DCPO-I, exhibit pronounced gradient norm fluctuations across training steps, indicating high-variance and unstable optimization.
+In contrast, DCPO maintains a smoother and more stable gradient norm profile throughout training, which demonstrates that DCPO achieves more stable optimization dynamics.